 - 13. We live in a world of rapid technological, economic, population and climate change.
-This provides both challenges and opportunities, with Greater Norwich in a strong position to make a major contribution to the UK's transition to a post-carbon economy and a world needing to recover from the Covid pandemic.
+This provides both challenges and opportunities, with Greater Norwich in a strong position to make a major contribution to the UK's transition to a post-carbon economy.
 Our world leading role at the forefront of food and health research at Norwich Research Park, fast growing digital creative industries in the city centre and high value engineering at Hethel are just some of the examples of how we are well placed to play a leading role in clean growth. - 14.
-The proposed 2025 ban of heating new homes with fossil fuels, the proposed 2030 ban on petrol and diesel engines and the nation's 2050 commitment to achieving zero greenhouse gas emissions will be major factors affecting development through the plan period, particularly in relation to energy policy and transportation.
+The proposed 2025 ban of heating new homes with fossil fuels, the proposed 2030 ban on petrol and diesel engines and the nation's 2050 commitment to achieving zero greenhouse gas emissions will become major factors affecting development through the plan period, particularly in relation to energy policy and urban transportation.
 It is therefore essential that we plan flexibly for this changing world.